-So as you can see, illumination sources with differently-coloured light are given a Kelvin Rating (K), which can then be read against the Kelvin scale that's usually reserved for physical temperatures.
+As you can see, illumination sources with differently-coloured light have a Kelvin Rating (K), which can then be read against the Kelvin scale which is usually reserved for physical temperatures.

-The graphic below illustrates the whereabouts of various types of light on the Kelvin Scale:
+The infographic below illustrates the whereabouts of various types of light on the Kelvin Scale:

 Although the lighting industry hasn’t yet standardised colour temperatures, here at LED Monkey, we refer to them as Warm White, Cool White and Daylight; descriptions which enable our customers to easily distinguish them from one another.

 The Various Applications for the Colour Temperatures

 Warm White LED light bulbs have been allocated a Kelvin Rating of between 2700 and 3000K, while our Cool White bulbs have a Kelvin Rating of 6000K.